Star Clippers Highlights

 - Fleet consists of three upscale sailing ships; fourth to arrive in 2017

-- Informal classes in things like knot tying or celestial navigation
+- Informal classes in things like knot-tying or celestial navigation

 - Specializes in offbeat itineraries in Europe and the Caribbean

-OnboardStar Clippers three tall ships are for savvy sailors looking for a one-of-a-kind seafaring experience.
+Star Clippers' three (soon to be four) tall ships are for people looking for a one-of-a-kind seafaring experience.
 Clear skies, blue seas and billowing white sails add up to a romantic fantasy voyage.
-There's a sense of adventure, too -- though itineraries are mapped out in advance, the Captain follows the whim of the wind when it comes to the actual time you arrive in and depart from port.
-Flexibility and new experiences are what the Star Clipper fleet is all about.
+There's a sense of adventure, too.
+Though itineraries are mapped out in advance, there are days on some cruises when the captain follows the whim of the wind so passengers can enjoy the full sailing experience.
+Those who want a true adventure can join the twice-yearly transatlantic crossings, when the ships reposition between the Mediterranean and Caribbean.
+New experiences are what the Star Clippers fleet is all about.

-Fellow PassengersIn the Caribbean, about half the passengers are North Americans and half Europeans.
+In the Caribbean, about half the passengers are North Americans, and half are Europeans.
 In Europe, fellow passengers are primarily European: French, Italian, English and German.
-These ships attract adult passengers of all ages.
-You may be traveling with a group of 30-somethings and another group of 70-somethings.
+The Southeast Asian itineraries attract a higher proportion of Australian travelers.
+Passengers span a wide age range; you might be traveling with a group of 30-somethings and another group of 70-somethings.
+Many passengers are repeaters who own their own boats.
 Children over the age of 8 or so can have a grand time, but don't expect full-scale children's programs or youth counselors.
-It's best if kids bring a friend along.